google-research/google-research/ebp/README.md

 Paper available at https://arxiv.org/abs/2003.07521

-Upon using this this codebase, please cite the paper:
+Upon using this codebase, please cite the paper:

 ```
 @article{yang2020energy,